IIT Bombay: Research

 Faculty members at IIT Bombay engage in industry-sponsored research and consultancy projects facilitated through the institute.
 These initiatives receive funding from a various national agencies, such as the Department of Science and Technology, Department of Space, Department of Atomic Energy, among others.
 Several projects are of national significance, while some are supported by international funding bodies.
 On average, around 400 sponsored projects are active in a given year.

 Rankings

 Internationally, IIT Bombay was ranked 129 in the QS World University Rankings of 2025 and 36th in Asia.

 Nationally, IIT Bombay was ranked 3rd overall, 4th among research institutions, 3rd among engineering colleges, and 10th among management schools, by the National Institutional Ranking Framework (NIRF) in 2024.
 Outlook India ranked IIT Bombay 3rd among government engineering colleges in 2023.
 IIT Bombay was ranked 1st in the QS India Rankings of 2025 and 118th in the QS World University Rankings.
 IIT Bombay was ranked 2nd by India Today, for engineering colleges.

 Student activities

 IIT Bombay's Gymkhana serves as the overarching body for all student councils and institutional committees responsible for coordinating student activities and organising events and festivals throughout the year.

-The institute hosts several notable student festivals, such as Mood Indigo and Techfest.
+The Student Affairs Council (SAC) is the apex student representative body at the Indian Institute of Technology Bombay.
+It coordinates student affairs through six Institute General Secretaries, each heading a major portfolio of student activities and services.